Wastewater testing

 One thing is very clear to me: we need better tools to understand what is happening in real time.

-The opioid crisis is actually a chronic public health issue that demands a long-term, coordinated, evidence-based response, rather than piecemeal reactions.
+The opioid crisis is actually a chronic public health issue that demands a long-term, coordinated, evidence-based response.
 What we need now is the political will to act.
 We must use the resources we have to build a health system that finally matches the scale of this emergency.
 We need stronger coordination, better data sharing, and more transparency if we want to save lives.

 Translation